WalletHub Survey Ranks Florida Second Most 'Fun State'; Miami Nightlife: 'Anything, But Affordable'

 “If you are in Miami, it’s an expensive place to have fun but a little bit up north, you are going to get a little bit of a bargain for your buck,” added Gonzalez.

-So, how were the survey metrics horse race between ‘fun states,’ between California and Florida?MORE NEWS: Fireworks Shows Return To Disney's Magic Kingdom, Epcot This Summer
+So, how were the survey metrics horse race between ‘fun states,’ between California and Florida?MORE NEWS: United States Hits 600K COVID Deaths, Most Of Any Other Country

 California got 60.81, Florida 58.09, and Nevada 56.24.
 A three-point spread between the Golden State and the Sunshine State.